Top Plants that Thrive in Clay

-Bluestar is a garden champ because it adapts to most growing conditions, from soggy sites to dry clay, and full sun to part shade.
-It shines in midspring with steel-blue, star-shape flowers and again in fall, when the lustrous willowy foliage turns bright gold.
+Bluestar is a garden champ because it adapts to most growing conditions, from soggy sites to dry clay and full sun to part shade.
+It shines in mid-spring with steel-blue, star-shaped flowers and again in fall when the lustrous willowy foliage turns bright gold.

 Name: Amsonia selections